NDCB/ndcb.github.io/README.md

 `npm start`

-Preview the website as it would be compiled:
+Preview the website as it would be compiled.
+Links made to documents in the website's default locale will be broken, as their leading locale path will have been removed:

 `npm run preview`